-On September 30, 2020, the LOC secured for the provision for restoration and environmental obligation pursuant to the Silver Hart Property is guaranteed by companies controlled by a significant shareholder of the Company.
-After the filing of this MD&A, the third party guarantee will be extinguished.
+On December 31, 2020, the LOC secured for the provision for restoration and environmental obligation pursuant to the Silver Hart Property is guaranteed by companies controlled by a significant shareholder of the Company.
+Subsequent to the filing of this MD&A, the third party guarantee will be extinguished.